-2 General comments
+A8.2 General comments

-This is the fourteenth "Prototype Repository in Operation" report issued for SKB, and the eleventh semi-annual one, and contains data up to 100601 (days 3179 and 2581 for dep. holes 3 and 6).
+This is the seventeenth "Prototype Repository in Operation" report issued for SKB, and the second annual one, and contains data up to 130101 (day 4,124 for dep. hole 3).

-Monitoring is carried out since 010623 in deposition hole 3 and since 030429 in deposition hole 6.
-Day 0 corresponds to 010917 for deposition hole 3 and to 030508 for deposition hole 6.
+Monitoring is carried out since 010623 in deposition hole 3, and day 0 corresponds to 010917.
 Negative values correspond to a retraction of the transducer, which means vertical sinking or horizontal approaching to the rock surface, depending on the transducer position.

-It can be clearly noticed in both holes the moment when the protection plastic sheet was removed, right before the backfilling of the tunnel.
+During the installation, it can be clearly noticed the moment when the protection plastic sheet was removed, right before the backfilling of the tunnel.
 At that point, the sensors started registering displacements due to the bentonite swelling.